 Conjunctivitis, commonly known as “pink eye,” is an inflammation of the conjunctiva, the clear membrane that covers the white part of the eye and the inside of the eyelids.
 It is a common eye condition that can be caused by various factors, including viral infections, bacterial infections, allergies, or irritants.

 Pink eye develops when the conjunctiva or thin transparent layer of tissue that lines the eyelid and the white part of the eye becomes inflamed.
-Symptoms can occur in one or both eyes and include:
+Symptoms can occur in one or both eyes and consist of:

-- Redness in the white part of the eye
+- Inflammation in the white part of the eye

 - Itching or burning

 - Crusty eyes in the morning

 There are three main types of pink eye infections: bacterial, viral and allergic conjunctivitis.